 - U: This is a short vowel that relies heavily on the shape of the lips.
 In order to make this sound accurately, round and pucker your lips tightly while trying to make an “ee” sound.
 This might seem counterintuitive, but try it out—you’ll be surprised by the sound that comes out!

-Putting all of these tips together will not only help you fake a French accent, but in time, maybe it will even get you interested in learning the language.
+Putting all of these tips together will not only help you do a French accent convincingly, but in time, maybe it will even get you interested in learning the language.
 We also suggest treating yourself to a croissant and chocolat chaud.
 Bonne chance!